Energy Efficiency & Conservation Act

 - Retrofitting Lighting Systems with light sensors

-For more in-depth information about the Energy Efficiency & Conservation Act, you can watch the recording of the Meralco Power Up Live webinar or read through the primer provided by the Department of Energy.
+For more in-depth information about the Energy Efficiency & Conservation Act, you can watch the recording of the Meralco Power Up Live webinar.